marcinkornek/challange-app/README.md

 v 2.
 Question has title and contents.
 Title should be required. v 3.
 Answer has only contents.
 It should be required. v 4.
-Users can update their questions, but not answers.
-5. Users can like answers added by users.
+Users can update their questions, but not answers. v 5.
+Users can like answers added by users.
 It should be visible how many likes each answer has received. v 6.
 Question's author can accept one answer to the question.
 This answer should be marked as "Accepted". v 7.
 No one can add new answer to a question that already has an accepted answer. v 8.
 Users collect points.
 New users get 100 points for free.

   Hint: Define `user.points` attribute.

-9. When user's answer is accepted she receives 25 points, when liked she receives 5 points. v 10.
+v 9.
+When user's answer is accepted she receives 25 points, when liked she receives 5 points. v 10.
 Creating a question costs 10 points. v 11.
 Users can set their names and it should be displayed everywhere instead of e-mail.